nmaynes/nmaynes.github.io/content/_index.md

 ```
 Welcome to my blog!
 I post infrequently about things, mostly related to computers and software, I am learning.

 The blog is hosted on Github pages and built using Hugo.
+Follow me on Twitter @nathanmaynes.